NiRo-2/WebApi_StarterTemplate/README.md

 dotnet run

 Access the API:

-Your API will be available at https://localhost:5000 (or a different port if configured).
+Your API will be available at `https://localhost:5000` (or a different port if configured).

+8. **Forgot and Reset Password:**

+The template now includes a Razor page for resetting passwords:

+- Access the password reset page at `https://localhost:5000/ResetPassword`.
+- Users can reset their passwords by providing a new password and confirming it.
+- Password reset requests require email confirmation.

 ## Usage